[Thanks to my good friend keroberrycola for the banner image!]

 I’m ChorpSaway and growing up with a brother much younger than I has given me an odd sort of fondness for this series.
 I also think this game is genuinely good and an example of a strong anime tie-in game, especially as a children’s anime tie-in.
 Joining me are my fellow brawlers TheJayOfSpade, FutureFriend and Taoc, who have no knowledge or appreciation for Bakugan as a franchise.
 Together we’re going to save the world of New Vestroia and learn a little something about friendship and self-respect along the way.

-I will be completing the story mode and showing off all the playable Bakugan, as well as getting all of the collectibles in the game.
+I will be completing the story mode and showing off all available Bakugan from the campaign, as well as getting all of the collectibles in the game.

 Look, I get it, we’re playing a kid action game based on a toy franchise and it’s very silly.
 That said, I’d like to keep the tone of the thread more light-hearted; I don’t need anyone going hard in on Bakugan just because it’s a ploy to get kids to buy toys.
 We were all into stuff like this as children, none of you are free from sin.